Roshan-kumar123/Feedback-App/README.md

 This is a simple feedback project .
 It allows users to add, update and delete feedback.
 It uses a mock REST api with json-server.

-## This project using all of the fundamentals of React including...
+## This project utilizes all of the fundamentals of React including...

 - Components
 - JSX